ARTICLE I MEMBERSHIP

 Section 3 SPECIAL MEETINGS

 The Board may, at their discretion, call a Special Meeting of the Club at any time.
-The Board shall call a Special Meeting upon the request of one-quarter (1/4) of the Club’s total membership provided that the request is submitted in writing, specifying the purpose of the meeting.
-The written request must be signed by the members requesting such meeting and deposited with the Club Secretary.
+Also, at the discretion of the Board, this meeting may be held via electronic or telephonic means.
+The Board shall call a Special Meeting upon the request of one-quarter (1/4) of the Club’s total membership provided that the request is submitted either in writing or via electronic communication, specifying the purpose of the meeting.
+The request must be either signed or electronically signed by the members requesting such meeting and deposited with the Club Secretary.
 Only the business specified in such a request may be conducted at any Special Meeting.

 Section 4 NOTICE OF ANNUAL GENERAL MEETING OR SPECIAL MEETING

-(a) Notice of the time and place of each Annual General Meeting shall be emailed or mailed to each member of the Club at his/her last known address at least ninety (90) days prior to the meeting.
-Members may, by written advice, waive such notice.
+- Notice of the time and place of each AGM shall be emailed, mailed or sent via electronic means. to each member of the Club at their last known home or email address at least ninety (90) days prior to the meeting.
+Members may, by written or emailed advice, waive such notice.

-(c) Any accidental omission to give notice or in the form of notice shall not invalidate any resolution passed or any proceeding taken at any meeting of the Club.
+- Any accidental omission to give notice, or in the form of notice, shall not invalidate any resolution passed or any proceeding taken at any meeting of the Club.

 Section 5 QUORUM

-(b) Fifteen (15) Ordinary Members in good standing present at an Annual General Meeting or Special Meeting of the Club shall constitute a quorum.
+- Fifteen (15) Eligible Voting Members in good standing present at an AGM or Special Meeting of the Club shall constitute a quorum.

 Section 6 ORDER OF BUSINESS